 Although the label of 'stepfamily' or 'blended family' seems to be a neat categorization, in reality, stepfamilies can be formed in many different ways.
 One or both parents in a stepfamily may have lost a former spouse or partner through either divorce or a death.
 Both parents may also have children from their previous relationships, and blended families often welcome additional siblings to the fold.

 For parents whose previous relationships ended in divorce, they will most likely have to navigate co-parenting with their former partner in addition to managing the needs of their blended family.

 And when both parents in a blended family have co-parents?
 Trying to stay on top of parenting schedules, shared expenses, and other communication needs can easily become a source of frustration and conflict.

 A simple task, like finding out when the child’s last tetanus shot was, can become an organizational nightmare.
 More complicated issues, like setting up plans for the holidays, can seem nearly impossible.
-Using the OurFamilyWizard website can help to dramatically reduce the confusion and difficulties that come with managing a blended or stepfamily.
+OurFamilyWizard can help to dramatically reduce the confusion and difficulties that come with managing a blended or stepfamily.